davidmaamoaix/ParsingExecise/README.md

 # ParsingExecise
 Demonstrations of some simple parsing algorithms.

 Compilers are fun.
-However I'm too stupid to write compilers, so here's some parsing algo instead.
+However I'm too stupid to write compilers, so here's some parsing algos instead.